iltommi/qdb-documentation/source/administration/system_requirements.rst

     * End-to-end ECC memory (motherboard, CPU and memory)
     * At least 1 GiB of RAM
     * At least 10 GiB of disk
-    * 1 Gbit ethernet port
+    * 1 Gbit ethernet port or better

 It is strongly advised to have a homogenous hardware configuration within a cluster.

 Software Requirements
 ---------------------

 All nodes must be time-synchronized.
-NTP can deliver a satisfactory time synchronization level for most use cases.
+NTP may deliver a satisfactory time synchronization level, however PTP is recommended.
 For the most demanding use case, timing PCIe cards may be required.

 .. _sysreq-freebsd:

 FreeBSD Requirements
 ^^^^^^^^^^^^^^^^^^^^

-    * FreeBSD 8 or 9, x86_64 (for quasardb < 1.1.5)
-    * FreeBSD 10, x86_64 (for quasardb >= 1.1.5 and <= 2.0.0)
-    * FreeBSD 11, x86_64 (for quasardb >= 2.1.0)
+    * FreeBSD 11, x86_64
     * libc++ v1
     * Python 2.7.x (optional)
     * Java JDK (optional)
-        * Oracle Java JDK SE 1.6
-        * Oracle Java JDK EE 1.6
+        * Oracle Java JDK EE 8
-        * Oracle Java JDK SE 1.7
-        * Oracle Java JDK EE 1.7
+        * Oracle Java JDK EE 9
-        * OpenJDK 6
+        * OpenJDK 8
-        * OpenJDK 7u
+        * OpenJDK 9

 All other required libraries are included in the quasardb package.